szaumoor/ZS_ItemPack/ZS_ItemPack/spoiler_locations.md

 ### Bloodthirst

 In BGEE, Winski Perorate holds it at the end of the shadow guild's maze.
-In order to get it, you must kill him, or steal it from him, if you want to avoid a reputation penalty.

-In BG2EE, it is held by Bodhi at Chapter 6, and it will be instead
+To get it, you must kill him, or steal it from him, if you want to avoid a reputation penalty.
+In BG2EE, it is held by Bodhi at Chapter 6 when confronted.

 ### Crimson Mischief